Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 The best way for us to absorb those additional people into the Medicare cash flow without massive losses would be for us to very strategically and competently use the emerging new tool kit of health care to significantly enhance the delivery and affordability of care, and we will need Medicare Advantage as a well-structured purchasing tool to channel the money down those paths in order to make continuously improving and more affordable care happen for us all.

-And let’s get the word out to our political leaders and to our community leaders from all groups and our key and most relevant news media about the fact that Medicare Advantage saves lives and changes the survival rates significantly for their populations and they should get any of the constituents that they care about into plans this year because saving lives now is the right thing to do, and we have a chance to do that if we make it our goal.
+Let’s get the word out to our political leaders and to our community leaders from all groups and our key and most relevant news media about the fact that Medicare Advantage saves lives and changes the survival rates significantly for their populations and they should get any of the constituents that they care about into plans this year because saving lives now is the right thing to do, and we have a chance to do that if we make it our goal.

 We should factor that migration to better care into our expectations and our agendas for various groups and we should expect that every group who learns that information will do the right thing and will help their people survive and even thrive.